ShareCMP: Polarization-Aware RGB-P Semantic Segmentation

 \section{Introduction}

-Multimodal semantic segmentation provides the autonomous vehicle with scene understanding capability~\cite{30,51} using perceptual modalities such as RGB-\textbf{D}epth, -\textbf{T}hermal, -\textbf{E}vent, and -\textbf{L}iDAR, and is also developing rapidly in recent years.
+Multimodal semantic segmentation provides the autonomous vehicle with scene understanding capability~\cite{mfnet,51} using perceptual modalities such as RGB-\textbf{D}epth, -\textbf{T}hermal, -\textbf{E}vent, and -\textbf{L}iDAR, and is also developing rapidly in recent years.
 In underwater scenes, Autonomous Underwater Vehicles (AUVs) also need this kind of scene understanding capability to perceive comprehensive environmental information and make correct decisions.
-Inspired by the use of polarized light by the mantis shrimp to perceive the underwater environment~\cite{52,53}, we apply the modality of RGB-\textbf{P}olarization (RGB-P) into the perception systems of AUVs.
+Drawing inspiration from the use of polarized light by the mantis shrimp to perceive the underwater environment~\cite{52,53}, we investigate the modality of RGB-\textbf{P}olarization (RGB-P) into the perception systems of AUVs.
 The reliance of the mantis shrimp on polarization enables it to mitigate visual interference caused by light absorption, scattering, and low-light conditions.
 Similarly, our approach leverages this principle to enhance the perceptual capabilities of AUVs in complex underwater environments.
 However, despite the potential advantages of RGB-P for underwater applications, there is a notable lack of dedicated RGB-P semantic segmentation datasets for underwater environments.
 This hinders the development and benchmarking of effective methods, highlighting the need for further research in this area.

 Existing approaches primarily utilize polarization information by calculating and representing the Degree of Linear Polarization (DoLP) and the Angle of Linear Polarization (AoLP) from polarized images as inputs for semantic segmentation~\cite{mcubes,2,zju,4,5}, as in Fig. \ref{fig:abstract}.
 While these approaches do not take into account the application of polarization information to underwater environments, and these representations capture essential polarization attributes, they reduce the rich polarization properties into fixed paradigms, potentially oversimplifying the potential of polarization modality.
 Thus, we argue that current methods underexplore the polarization properties, which may limit the effectiveness of polarization as a perceptual modality.
 This has been validated in our comparison experiment results (Tables \ref{tab:UPLight}, \ref{tab:ZJU}, and \ref{tab:MCubeS}).